WoN-Hackathon-2019/won-WeatherBot/README.md

 - [Openjdk 8](https://adoptopenjdk.net/index.html) - the method described here does **not work** with the Oracle 8 JDK!
 - Maven framework set up

+### Before starting:
+Create a free API-Key at Openweatherdata.org

 ### On the command line

 ```